- Good list of standard features

 Front Wheel Drive

-While we wait for a completely redesigned (and based on what we've seen from Kia, recently, much-improved) version of the Sedona that's less than a year away and due for the 2015 model year, the 2014 Kia Sedona is essentially in the sidelines.
-Short of top-notch, the current Sedona is essentially the same second-generation van that we've seen since the 2006 model year, packing a few recent updates.

-Front Wheel Drive

 An all-new 2015 Kia Sedona is less than a year away; yet while we wait for that modern reboot, we have the 'classic' Sedona around for one more model year.
 Short of top-notch, the 2014 Kia Sedona is essentially the same second-generation van that we've seen since the 2006 model year, packing a few recent updates.